WhereJuly/62-http-convenience-pack/readme.md

 #### Usage

+**Conventions**

+In the code you see I apply the following conventions with great comfort: start interface names with `I`, enums with `E`, type aliases with `T`.
+Abbreviations are always in caps (satisfactory comfort).
+Hope you appreciate.

 > NB: Create all examples in the actual typescript file to check correctness and put here.

 Ensure the uniform methods values are used across your application.